 Indeed Christians changed the lives of at least four groups:

-- Women (especially in the role of marriage)—divorce was so common that it was neither unusual nor particularly blameworthy for a woman to have a new husband every year.
+Women (especially in the role of marriage)—divorce was so common that it was neither unusual nor particularly blameworthy for a woman to have a new husband every year.
 Yet Christians taught men to esteem their wives and for marriage to be honored by everyone (Ephesians 5:28; Hebrews 13:4).

-- Children—who weren’t even considered a part of the family until they had grown up and proven their worth to the father.
+Children—who weren’t even considered a part of the family until they had grown up and proven their worth to the father.
 Yet Christians taught fathers to nurture their children (Ephesians 6:4).

-- Senior citizens—the pragmatic Romans had little to do with those they considered less valuable.
+Senior citizens—the pragmatic Romans had little to do with those they considered less valuable.
 But the first blind asylum was founded by Thalasius, a Christian monk; the first free medical dispensary was founded by Apollonius, a Christian merchant; the first hospital of which there is any record was founded by Fabiola, a Christian lady.

-- The weak and sick—when a plague hit Rome, all the young, healthy people left the sick and elderly behind.
+The weak and sick—when a plague hit Rome, all the young, healthy people left the sick and elderly behind.
 They ran away, but the Christians stayed to help.
 The Christians taught that everyone (regardless of age, sex, or wealth) was valuable (1 Timothy 5:1-2).

 That was just the start of Christianity.
 Men like William Wilberforce and Abraham Lincoln were Christians who opposed slavery; Clara Barton was nicknamed “the angel of the battlefield” and founded the Red Cross; Paul Brand was a doctor who ran to leprosy patients when everyone else shunned them; Mother Teresa loved those poor, dying souls whom others ignored.

 So what’s your conclusion?
 Throughout history Christians have been martyred for their faith, but not only are they willing to die for their belief that Jesus is alive, but they continue to do good to those who persecute them.
-Would people do this to perpetrate a hoax?
+Would people do this to perpetuate a hoax?
 Or does this sound more like the real deal?